begininvoke/Stalker_FFWSC/README.md

-### FFWSC
+### Stalker

-FFWSC is a lightweight tool for security engineers who interesting in malware analysis.
+FFWSC (Stalker) is a lightweight tool for security engineers who interesting in malware analysis.
 This tool try to detect viruses and malwares using digital signature (sha-1).

 Scan mode : find files with similar contents and malwares :